v112263/it-autonomos-spain/en/mortgage/index.md

 By Wednesday evening, the entire process was finally complete.
 Nobody owed anyone anything, and we could finally relax.
 The next project is renovating the apartment. :)

+## Detailed information about mortgage terms

+I carefully read the purchase agreement (100 pages), which also describes the mortgage terms.
+Here, I will outline the most interesting points.
+Of course, this may differ from your agreement with your bank, but I think it will be a useful guide to understand the overall picture.

+- Mortgage interest rate: 2.95% per annum if you purchase additional bank services (life insurance, home insurance, security system, and receive autónomo payments in the bank account).
+Without these, the rate is 3.95% per annum.
+- Life insurance costs €42/month, home insurance €37/month, security system €52/month.
+- Mortgage term: 30 years, with a fixed rate.
+This means the monthly payment remains the same for 30 years and does not change.
+- Early repayment fee: If you repay the mortgage early within the first 10 years, there is an additional commission of up to 2% of the early repayment amount.
+"Up to 2%" is because it will depend on the market situation and other factors (such as housing demand, mortgages, and the state of the economy at that particular moment).
+- An interesting nuance: the property we bought had an existing mortgage from the previous owner.
+The bank paid off the remaining mortgage for the previous owner (around €20,000) and issued a new mortgage to us, all documented in the purchase agreement.
+- The contract specifies a particular day of each month by which you must make your monthly payment (e.g., by the 10th of each month).
+This can be arranged with your manager in advance.
+- If you miss payments for two months, the bank can auction your property.
+If the property sells for too little, you must continue paying the remaining mortgage balance (after all calculations).
+Alternatively, if the property sells at a good price, the bank may return some money to you.
+- A single day late in paying the monthly installment incurs penalties: €40 for the delay + a percentage for each additional day overdue.
+The longer the delay, the more extra fees are added, calculated by complex formulas.
+In summary, missing payments is not an option.

 ## P.S.

 Thank you for reading to the end.
 I truly hope this information was helpful and saves you from potential mistakes.
 I